-I have a lot of questions on this …if anyone cares to respond :
+I have a lot of questions on this on his viewpoint …if anyone cares to respond :

-- Aren’t we at odds with our mission to “set the captives free” – set free those who have been bound by human weakness
+- Aren’t we at odds with our mission to “set the captives free” ? i.e. set free those who have been bound by human weakness in graceless marriages?

-- Does ‘if your eye offends you pluck it out’ have any application to marriages that are a source of un-grace that these the divorced and re-married may have moved away from (in at least some instances)?
+- Does ‘if your eye offends you pluck it out’, have any application to marriages that are a source of ‘un-grace’ – even a disgrace of the sacrament of marriage?

-- Aren’t these doctrines advocated by Gadecki – and written on Phylactories appear to be alien to the precept that ‘salvation of souls is the supreme law’.
+- Aren’t these doctrines advocated by Gadecki – and written on Phylactories – to the precept that ‘salvation of souls is the supreme law’?

 - In trying to uphold the sacrament of marriage, aren’t we guilty of withholding from persons the primordial sacrament, of Jesus in the Eucharist?

-I was reminded of a personal reflection some time ago on withholding the Sacrament from children …which is apt too for this subject of Communion for the divorced.
+I penned a personal reflection some time ago on withholding the Sacrament from children …which is apt too for this subject of Communion for the divorced.

 How would my Lord Answer?